v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/utils/JsonUtils.md

     H --> I
 ```

 This flowchart illustrates the core structure of the JsonUtils utility class, including the static initialization block configuring the ObjectMapper instance and the execution flow of the toJson method.
 The static initialization phase sets non-null value serialization and indented output, while the toJson method attempts to convert an object to a JSON string, printing exceptions and returning null upon failure.
-The entire design demonstrates robustness and configuration flexibility in JSON processing.
+The entire design reflects the robustness and configuration flexibility of JSON processing.

 ### Field List